berinhard/pyp5js/docs/index.md

 ## Usage

-Since you'll be writting Python code and then generating the correspondent P5.js code from it, pyp5js provides a simple command line API to help you to generate the files.
+Since you'll be writting Python code and then generating the correspondent P5.js code from it, pyp5js provides a simple command line interface to help you to generate the files.

 So, to start a new sketch, you'll have to run: